-A strategic position at the centre of Europe
+A strategic position at the heart of Europe

-Bourgogne-Franche-Comté is a strategic and favourable environment for companies wishing to develop and establish their activity.
-Bordering Switzerland for 230 km, Bourgogne-Franche-Comté has two regional airports and six international airports nearby.
-Mobility is also facilitated by fourteen TGV stations, making it the largest rail network in France.
-Nine motorways serve it, and 1,330 km of internationally recognised waterways criss-cross the landscape.
-Its location is undoubtedly strategically favourable to cross-border and international entrepreneurship.
+Bourgogne-Franche-Comté is strategically placed and provides a favourable environment for companies wanting to establish or develop their business.
+Bourgogne-Franche-Comté shares a 230-km border with Switzerland and is close to two regional and six international airports.
+Mobility is also facilitated by fourteen TGV stations providing the most extensive rail network in France.
+The region has nine motorways and 1,330 km of internationally recognised navigable waterways.
+Its position is unquestionably strategically conducive to cross-border and international entrepreneurship.

-– 42 million inhabitants less than 4 hours from the centre of Bourgogne-Franche-Comté
+– 42 million inhabitants within 4 hours of Bourgogne-Franche-Comté’s centre of gravity

-– 230 km of common border with Switzerland, a privileged cross-border cooperation
+– 230 km of shared border with Switzerland and preferential cross-border cooperation

 – 6 international airports nearby and 2 regional airports

 – 1,330 km of internationally recognised navigable waterways